-The future is likely to see the private sector in provide mobility services such as technology, information, service management, and franchises to build and own infrastructure.
-The private sector is motivated by profits to innovate and implement new ways of making transportation - both freight and passenger - more efficient and more reliable.
-Ensuring this open, collaborative environment where this innovation can occur will be important for improving transportation system performance, achieving the most beneficial division of responsibilities, and arriving at the most cost-effective, market-driven solutions.
+The future is likely to see the private sector provide mobility services such as technology, information, service management, and franchises to build and own infrastructure.
+The private sector is motivated by profits to innovate and implement new ways of making transportation-both freight and passenger-more efficient and more reliable.
+Ensuring an open, collaborative environment in which this innovation can occur will be important for improving transportation system performance, achieving the most-beneficial division of responsibilities, and arriving at the most cost-effective, market-driven solutions.

-Among the most important actions that an agency can take to prepare for the future are to follow developments in new technology, seize opportunities quickly, develop partnerships with both public and private sector partners, and operate in a flexible, resilient, and entrepreneurial manner.
+Among the most-important actions that an agency can take to prepare for the future are to follow developments in new technology, seize opportunities quickly, develop partnerships with both public- and private-sector partners, and operate in a flexible, resilient, and entrepreneurial manner.
 This involves organizational and attitudinal changes.
-It will not be easy to find the right balance of risk-taking and good public stewardship of resources, but several agencies operate today in a manner that show it can be done.
-Some examples from Departments of Transportation include Maryland DOTs Coordinated Highways Action Response Team (CHART) program, Florida DOTs Rapid Incident Scene Clearance (RISC program), Georgia DOTs Towing and Recovery Incentive Program (TRIP), Washington State DOTs quarterly performance measurement report (Gray Notebook), and the I-95 Coalition among 16 states.
-Each of these initiatives has resulted in positive impacts on travel-time reliability such as quicker clearance of stopped vehicles on the roadway, effective information dissemination, effective work-zone traffic control, and restructuring of ITS and TSMO programs with detailed budget and periodic performance measures evaluation.
+It will not be easy to find the right balance of risk taking and good public stewardship of resources, but several agencies operate today in a manner that show it can be done.
+Some examples from DOTs include Maryland DOT's Coordinated Highways Action Response Team (CHART) program, Florida DOT's Rapid Incident Scene Clearance (RISC), Georgia DOT's Towing and Recovery Incentive Program (TRIP), Washington State DOT's quarterly performance measurement report (Gray Notebook), and the I-95 Coalition among 16 states.
+Each of these initiatives has resulted in positive impacts on travel time reliability, such as quicker clearance of stopped vehicles on the roadway, effective information dissemination, effective work zone traffic control, and restructuring of ITS and transportation systems management and operations programs with detailed budget and periodic performance measures evaluation.